Outline#

 You may have noticed the size_t

-type being used in the function declaration of my_malloc
+type being used in the function declaration of

 .
-The sizes of data types in C are often platform dependent.
-Imagine if an int
+The sizes of data types in C are often platform dependent1.

-on a specific platform could only store 16 bits of information, then we would not be able to represent the value 100,000 (and more critical to our lab, we could not allocate large arrays)!
+information — we would not be able to represent the value 100,000 (and more

-The C specification, hence, defines the size_t
+The C specification therefore defines the size_t

-type in order to represent the size of any object (including arrays).
+the size of any object (including arrays).
 In other words: size_t

-is defined as follows: “how many bytes does it take to reference a memory location on a specific architecture”.
-Hence, the size of size_t
+as follows: “how many bytes does it take to reference a memory location on a specific architecture”.

-is defined to be the same size as the CPU’s architecture.
-On a 32-bit architecture, size_t
+is defined to be the same size as the CPU’s

-consists of 4 bytes (32 bits) and a 64-bit architecture, it consists of 8 bytes (64 bits).
+and on a 64-bit architecture, it consists of 8 bytes (64 bits).

 The sizeof(T)

-operator that you have seen previously returns a value of type size_t
+operator that you have seen previously returns a value of type

 , which is equal to the size in bytes of the given type T

-(if given an expression instead of a type, it will be the size of the expression’s type).
-For example: on most architectures storing an int
+an expression instead of a type, it will be the size of the expression’s type).

-takes four bytes, so given size_t x = sizeof(int)
+given size_t x = sizeof(int)

 , the value of x